tractoai/tractorun/README.md

 ```

 ## user-config
-JSON config to be passed to training process.
-To read configs inside a process use `get_user_config` method of `toolbox`:
+A JSON config to be passed to container.
+To read the config inside a process use `get_user_config` method of `toolbox`:

 ```python
 user_config = toolbox.get_user_config()